-There is an interesting transition between the third line, the fourth and the fifth.
+There is an interesting transition between the third line, the fourth, and the fifth.
 The fourth line concludes the third, but at the same time, with the colon, starts the fifth.
-Here, the speaker makes use of a refrain that is echoed again in the second to last line of the second stanza.
+Here, the speaker makes use of a refrain that is echoed again in the second to last line of the fourth stanza.
 He describes Nessa as a “whirlpool”.
-He’s been sucked into her and the repetition emphasizes how utterly entire this experience has been.
+He’s been sucked into her, and the repetition emphasizes how utterly entire this experience has been.
 There is no getting away from her, even if he wanted to.

 Line four alludes obliquely to intimacy.
-Women’s hair has always symbolized sexuality, and when let down, the freeing of a woman’s sexual desire.
-He asks that for him she “let [her] red hair down”.
+Women’s hair has always symbolized sexuality and, when let down, the freeing of a woman’s sexual desire.
+He asks that she “let [her] red hair down.”